Jordan Robert Kirk

 DOORS AT 7:30 / SHOW AT 8:30

-- Box office and will call open 30 minutes before doors
+• Box office and will call opens 30 minutes before doors

-- Free parking lot directly south of the theatre across 23rd street
+• Free parking lot directly south of the building across 23rd street

 Jordan Robert Kirk was born in Lubbock, TX, in 1990, the son of a teacher and a cotton farmer.
 As far back as he can remember, music has been a big part of his family.
 When he was in first grade singing in the church children's choir, he would stand on the front row and sing so loudly and so badly that the choir teacher took him to her house to give him voice lessons.
 Later on, after giving up multiple times on playing guitar, he finally got serious in 7th grade when his youth minister encouraged and taught him to play in church.
 Music was infectious for him, and for the entire Kirk family it still is when they get together, somebody will start a song and everybody will join in singing.
 Even as early as 7th grade, people would often comment how his voice was much bigger than his stature.
 At a little over 5 and a half feet tall now, and then, closer to 5 feet tall with the same voice, he would cause many people to do a double take when he opened his mouth.